FeedHive/twitter-api-client/README.md

 #### Issues

-In the case of a bug report, bugfix or a suggestions, please feel very free to open an issue.
+In the case of any bug report, bugfix or a suggestions, please feel very free to open an issue.

 #### Pull request